ecc521/gimkit-bot/README.md

 ## This project is currently unmaintained.
 If you are interested in maintaining it, please visit the issues panel.
 # gimkit-bot
-Cause total havoc on gimkit games by earning FAR too much money - because it's a bot - not you - answering the questions.
+(INSTRUCTIONS FOR USE BELOW) Cause total havoc on gimkit games by earning FAR too much money - because it's a bot - not you - answering the questions.

 ![too rich.png](https://ecc521.github.io/gimkit-bot/too%20rich.png "I'm way too rich")